opendatalabrdc/Blog/Bulding_Geometry_Analysis_to_Support_OpenStreetMap_Quality_Analysis.md

 | o Orthogonal | 17,408 |
 | r Regular | 254 |
 | Total | 18312 |
-(see Table 2 at the end of this article for details about the buildings data)

 **Table 2 Building Distribution by Geometry type and number of points, Task 4857 area, 2018-07-06**